JuanIrache/app-prototyping-barcelona/README.md

 # ToDo

 - Move project functions to proj and restructure
+- Don't hide all i on transition, only chevron
 - Swiping
 - Photos of Barcelona, coding bits and myself in the apb project?
 - Image gallery